MiyamotoAkira/website/_drafts/10-times-programmer.md

 I wouldn't use that as a definition of a better programmer.
 Is not about the typing speed, but about the quality of the code, defined in terms of correctness, robustness, adaptability and clarity.
 A programmer is not someone that follows a very specific set of instructions but thinks and takes decisions and do design choices.

+The other, and very correct, annoyance with 10x programmer is its use by recruitment.
+A "rockstar programmer", a "10x programmer".
+Those people don't have a clue of what they are trying to get.
+My experience with recruiters have not been very good, and curerntly I only contemplate the use of Stack Careers for it.